secured lock Secured with SHA-256 Encryption

 • people 6-11 in a vehicle being operated off the interstate or state highway system

-• parades if vehicle going less than 20 mph
+• parades if a vehicle going less than 20 mph

 • agricultural activities or on city or county roads unless prohibited by local ordinance or resolution